 Sabrina Wähl joined the DGS-Korpus team in 2016.
 She studied at the University of Hamburg completing as a Magistra Atrium in the field of sign language.
 During her studies she already worked for the project as a student assistant.
 She is currently assigned the support of the DGS-Feedback system and tasks in the area of lexicography.

 Sven Wagner received his degree in phonetics from the University of Hamburg at the end of 2008.
-He joined the DGS-Corpus project in February 2010.
-His key activities within the project are the iLex-database and the development of complex SQL queries.
-He is also busy with the management of the corpus.
-This covers the enhancement of the iLex database (esp. metadata) and the development of mechanisms for consistency checks.
+He joined the DGS-Korpus project in February 2010 and was a project member until June 2018.
+His key activities within the project were the iLex-database and the development of complex SQL queries.
+He was also busy with the management of the corpus.
+This covered the enhancement of the iLex database (esp. metadata) and the development of mechanisms for consistency checks.

 Satu Worseck worked as a research assistant at the Institute of German Sign Language and Communication of the Deaf at the University of Hamburg, o. a. for the projects “Fachgebärdenlexikon Gärtnerei und Landschaftsbau” (LSP dictionary horticulture and landscaping) und “Dicta-Sign”.
 She has been a part of the DGS-Korpus team since June 2017.
 Her work focuses on public relations, contact with the language community and transcription.